Critical Care Research Group (Kadoorie Centre )

-Recent and current studies include the TracMan trial which was the world’s largest trial on the timing of tracheostomies; OSCAR, an HTA funded trial to study high frequency ventilation in patients with ARDS; ICON, the world’s largest study of quality of life and functional outcome in survivors of critical illness; PICRAM, a trial looking to develop personalised algorithms for monitoring hospital inpatients through wireless, wearable devices.
+Previous studies include the TracMan trial which was the world’s largest trial on the timing of tracheostomies; OSCAR, an HTA funded trial to study high frequency ventilation in patients with ARDS; and PICRAM, an observational study supported by the Department of Health and Wellcome Trust through the Health Innovation Challenge (HIC) Fund looking to develop personalised alerting thresholds for monitoring hospital inpatients through wireless, wearable devices.

 The group has a successful history of hosted postgraduate projects, and welcomes enquiries from prospective students and those interested in pursuing an Academic Clinical Fellowship as part of their medical training.

 The team has a long standing collaboration with the Institute of Biomedical Engineering and shares facilities with the NDORMS trauma research team who are also based at the Kadoorie Centre for Critical Care Research & Education.
 The team also works closely with researchers from the Health Experiences Research Group and Oxford Simulation, Teaching and Research Centre on a number of studies.
 A recent partnership with Oxehealth will enable new technology to be tested in the hospital environment.